Yoga Festival: Yogafort

 UPDATE: Sadly, this tea company has closed its doors.

 Scents of Being

 We also enjoyed talking to Christopher West of Scents of Being who was selling essential oils and aromatherapy amulets (I got one for me and one for my daughter).
 My husband had told him I suffer from chronic migraines, so he gave me some drops of oil to rub on my temples.
 Love that!
 He also had a massage table, so I took advantage of getting a WONDERFUL 15+-minute massage.
 I was blissed out, for sure.

 This is not a sponsored post; I genuinely enjoyed talking to these people and want to give a shout out to them.
 It’s so nice to support local businesses, especially those who are responsible and green.

 The Yogafort Closing Ceremony was a great way to end the fest.
 It was full of music, mantras, and shared energy.

 I’m looking forward to going to another yoga festival again in the future, and I highly recommend it if you like yoga.

 Upcoming Yoga Festivals Worldwide

-To find a yoga festival or retreat near you or at a travel destination, go here.
+Check out the yoga festival website to find a festival or retreat near you or at a travel destination.

 Until next time…